 Prayer also makes time pass quickly and with such great delight that one does not notice its length.
 Listen: Once when I was a purveyor in Bresse and most of my companions were ill, I had to make a long journey.
 I prayed to the good God, and, believe me, the time did not seem long.

-Some men immerse themselves as deeply in prayer as fish in water, because they give themselves as fish in water, because they give themselves totally to God.
+Some men immerse themselves as deeply in prayer as fish in water, because they give themselves totally to God.
 There is no division in their hearts.
 O, how I love these noble souls!
 Saint Francis of Assisi and Saint Colette used to see our Lord and talk to him just as we talk to one another.

-St. John Vianney’s feast day in the Roman calendar is August 4, and this meditation on the glorious duty of man to pray and to love is drawn from the Catechetical instructions by Saint John Mary Vianney (Catechisme sur la priere: A. Monnin, Esprit du Cure d’Ars, Paris 1899, pp. 87-89).
-It is read in the Roman Catholic Office of Readings on August 4, his feast day.
+The feast day of St. John Vianney, the Cure of Ars, is August 4 in the Roman Calendar.
+This meditation on the glorious duty of prayer as intimate union with God in love comes from the Catechetical instructions by Saint John Mary Vianney (Catechisme sur la priere: A. Monnin, Esprit du Cure d’Ars, Paris 1899, pp. 87-89).
+It appears in the Roman Catholic Office of Readings on August 4, the feast day of the Cure of Ars.